 Lastly, although Cal-Am asserts that lowered administrative and regulatory costs are a benefit of consolidation, Cal-Am witness Stephenson testified that Cal-Am has not accounted for or quantified any cost savings as a result of the consolidations proposed in its GRC application.
 The districts are already managed by the same regional staff.
 However, Cal-Am does not propose to consolidate operations for the three districts.

 Based on the record in this proceeding, Cal-Am has failed to demonstrate that the proposed Southern Division consolidation is reasonable or in the public interest.
 We do not find consolidation to be reasonable given the differences in water supply for the three districts in the Southern Division.
 Moreover, the proposal would result in Ventura District customers subsidizing customers of other districts and we do not find this subsidization to be justified.
 Therefore, we deny Cal-Am’s proposal to consolidate its Southern Division.
 Given that we do not adopt Cal-Am’s proposal to consolidate the Southern Division, we also do not adopt Cal-Am’s proposed rate design for the consolidated Southern Division.
+No party had made a proposal for a standalone rate design for the districts in the Southern Division.
+Therefore, with the exception of the removal of the seasonal differential in the Los Angeles District discussed below, the current rate design and tier breakpoints for the districts in the Southern Division shall remain in effect for this GRC period.

 Productivity Factor